 With a reliable, efficient, clean and safe public transport network, it is easy to get around without a car in Switzerland.
-Train, tram and bus networks cover the entire country, and there are also extensive cycling routes, with bicycles easy to organise.
+Train, tram and bus networks cover the entire country, and there are also extensive, well maintained cycling routes.

-Do you have questions about life in Switzerland?
+Do you have questions about public transport or anything related to daily life in Switzerland?
 We are here to help!
-Our super popular Guidance Call has helped hundreds of internationals in Switzerland become more focused and tackle life in Switzerland like a pro.
+Our super popular Guidance Call has been a crash course to the Swiss way of life for hundreds of internationals coming to Switzerland.

 The rail network in Switzerland is well organised, convenient, and takes you almost everywhere.
 Whether travelling for business or pleasure, the Swiss Federal Railways, known as SBB in German, CFF in French, and FFS in Italian, offers a multitude of options.

 Important: Tickets cannot be bought on Swiss trains so make sure to purchase them before boarding.
 Fines for travelling without a ticket are steep.
 If you forget your travelcard, you have to pay the fine but will be able to request a refund minus a service charge of CHF 5.

 Our tip: Download the SBB/CFF/FFS app, you can't really do without it.
 You can access the real-time schedules and purchase tickets directly.
 Not to mention it is also available in English and also, and if you are not sure which zones to choose, the app will select that for you.

 The Swiss Pass will be your default card that stores all cards, especially if you buy a Half fare travel card or a GA.
 It can also store ski resort tickets, your Mobility Carsharing membership (another SBB service) and PubliBike, the most extensive bicycle rental network in Switzerland.